yanimeziani/thala/app/README.md

-# Thela
+# Thala

-Thela is a TikTok-inspired home for Amazigh stories, culture, and music.
+Thala is a TikTok-inspired home for Amazigh stories, culture, and music.
 The experience now includes:

 - A vertical video feed with bilingual overlays and Supabase-backed content (falls back to curated samples).
 - A shader-driven onboarding splash that greets new users and gathers Amazigh identity or ally context.